introtothesam/Heat-Stress-Study/research-assessment.md

     1. Includes all necessary metadata, output options, and formatting options necessary to render an APA styled document (or other specified style if appropriate for the project)

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: missing floatsintext

 27. Use quarto R Markdown to compose an academic manuscript